Eyeglasses: The basics

 Your appearance, personal taste, and lifestyle provide the best guide to finding just the right eyeglasses for you.

 When selecting frames, make sure you analyze your face shape and coloring so that you find the most flattering look.
 While it's fine to admire what a favorite celebrity might be wearing, remember that the same style might not be the right look for you.

 It's also important to keep in mind that some frames just aren't right for certain types of lenses.
-Progressive lenses, for example, often don't work well in today's smaller, stylish frames.
-And it's best to choose a small, symmetrical frame that centers on your eyes if you have a high prescription.
-It is a very good idea to consider your lens selection first before buying frames.
+Progressive lenses, for example, may not work well in a very small frame.

 Also, it's important to choose a relatively small frame that centers on your eyes if you have a high prescription.
 Always consider your eyeglass prescription and lens selection before choosing frames.

 Finally, schedule an eye exam with an eye doctor near you to update your glasses prescription before you buy new glasses.
 And wherever you choose to buy your glasses, ask about return or refund policies before you buy, in case you're unhappy with your glasses after you purchase them.